 Children are grouped according to their ability in Early Years and Key Stage 1 to ensure that teaching is matched to their level.
 Phonics in Early Years and Key Stage 1 takes place on a daily basis.
 Children in Key Stage 2 that still require phonics teaching, continue with a specially tailored programme (RWInc) to meet their individual needs.

 Shared Reading forms part of the daily phonics lessons and is led by the reading teachers.
 Each child reads for at least 20 minutes every day, in a small group with their reading teacher.
 All texts are linked to the child's phonic ability.
 Children enjoy one focus text per week and learning activities support accurate and fluent reading to facilitate comprehension.
 In addition, children take fully decodable reading books home to further practice skills learnt at school.
 These books are matched to each child's phonics ability and are closely monitored by the reading teachers to ensure that children are reading books of an appropriate level.
-Each child visits the school library every week to select a book of their choice to share at home.
+Each child visits the school library every week or fortnightly to select a book of their choice to share at home.
 Visits to the school library are quality sessions where children explore and discover books by different authors and of different genres.

 How will my child be taught to read?